-The operating segments of the Company are based on the business lines, residential, business, wholesale and other, which is consistent with the internal reporting provided to the chief operating decision makers, the Chief Executive Officer (CEO) and Chief Operating Officer (COO), who are advised by the Management Committee (MC) of the Company.
-The CEO and COO are responsible for allocating resources to, and assessing the performance of, the operating segments.
+The operating segments of the Company are based on the business lines, residential, business, wholesale and other, which is consistent with the internal reporting provided to the chief operating decision maker, the Chief Executive Officer (CEO) who is advised by the Management Committee (MC) of the Company.
+The CEO is responsible for allocating resources to, and assessing the performance of, the operating segments.
 The accounting policies and measurement principles of the operating segments are the same as those applied for the Company described in the Significant accounting policies (see note 2).
 In the financial statements, the segments are reported in a manner consistent with the internal reporting.